The MAC address is a critical element of networking. You'll learn all about it in this post.

 And that's all there is to know about the MAC address.
-Most of the time you won't need to worry about it, but sometimes knowing how to change your MAC makes you feel like you have the power, and you know it.
+You won't need to worry about it most of the time, but sometimes knowing how to change your MAC makes you feel like you have the power.
+It feels good.

-By the way, if you ever wonder what will happen if two devices are sharing the same MAC address in a network.
+By the way, if you ever wonder what will happen if two devices share the same MAC address in a network.
 The answer is entirely predictable.

 Though extremely rare, this can occur, and I have deliberately made that happen just for kicks.
 In this case, both devices will get the same IP address, and you'll have an IP conflict situation, and neither device will get connected.
 Not good.